a-robu/toy-api/README.md

 # What is This?

 An toy that renders JSON responses with Jinja.
+I made this because I wanted to try out the idea of creating API responses by rendering JSON in templated.
+My conclustions following this experiment are at the end of this README.

 # Should I use this?

 No, I won't and neither should you.

-# What does it do?

-It shows some JSON responses.

 # Setup